blackmann/blackmann.github.io/src/content/blog/10k-3k-not-about-money.md

 pubDate: 'Mar 30, 2024'
 ---

 I'm going to begin with stating that I intend to move to Japan[^1] after school.
 The reason is because I do not feel intellectually challenged in the Ghanaian environment.
 The plan is to go for so many years, make a name and return.
 I experience the dumsor, the terrible internet and have bland conversations with people.
 People close to me have heard me a number of times say "I don't have anything going on for me so travelling abroad will just be me having a 9-5 in a job I may not enjoy everyday."
+Which is why I'm not motivated to travel.

 [^1]: Yes Japan 🇯🇵.
 But principally, wherever I can nurture my values.